rust-lang/book/src/ch07-02-controlling-visibility-with-pub.md

 function is not allowed to call `outermost::inside::inner_function()` or `outermost::inside::secret_function()`.

-Here are some changes to make to this code.
+Here are some changes to try making with this code.
 Try each one, make a guess about what will be allowed or not, compile to see if you're right, and use the rules to understand why.